 1. Read the question carefully and locate key words/relevant main ideas that answer the question specifically. (underline them)

 2. A summary is written in your own words.
-Do not lift the whole phrase from the passage.
+Lifting a few words is acceptable but do not lift the whole phrase from the passage.
 Good to use synonyms of key words.
 Check if you can put the new choice of word back in the sentence without changing the meaning.
+NO NEED TO FIND SYNONYMS for technical objects eg: solar heaters.

-5. Write down only the key support points for the main topic and do not include minor detail.
+4. Write down only the key support points for the main topic and do not include minor details, figurative language, examples, repetition and direct speech.

-6. There is no need for an introduction or conclusion.
+5. There is no need for an introduction or conclusion.
+Start by using the wording of the question.

 A simple sentence has the most basic elements that make it a sentence.
 It consists of only one clause, with a single subject and predicate.